 As students move from elementary Bible into Discipleship courses, they dig deeper into God’s Word.
 Students complete an overview of the Old and New Testaments, study Israel’s history and leaders, and are introduced to the tenets of the biblical worldview.
 They explore the origin and formation of the Bible and learn that God’s Word has been proven true again and again through archaeology, history, and science.
 Students learn Bible study skills that may be applied to other academic subjects, and are encouraged to become stewards of their own time by developing increased independence in daily Bible study, prayer, academic studies, and other responsibilities.

 In 8th – 12th grades, students learn more advanced Bible study tools to enable them to find answers to their toughest questions.
 Each course is built around an in-depth study of the Bible.
 As students study the attributes of God, they learn that God is holy so they should live lives of purity.
 By studying the book of Acts, students learn to become mission-minded and share the good news.
 Students compare the biblical worldview with the leading humanistic worldviews of our day and begin to view relationships and social issues through the lens of the Bible.
 Ultimately, students will recognize that the Holy Spirit guides us as we abide in Christ.

-For specific Leadership course descriptions, please see the Middle School Course Catalog or High School Course Catalog.
+For specific Discipleship course descriptions, please see the course catalog.